ocaml/dune/doc/ocaml-ecosystem.rst

 package on opam (to make sure that external users can use your project) consists in adding its definition to opam-repository.

-Dune: giving structure to your source tree
+Dune: Giving Structure to your Source Tree
 ------------------------------------------

 Dune is a build system.
 It is used to orchestrate the compilation of source